tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 "not_before" and "not_after" fields represent the validity period of the published ESNI keys.
 Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
-If none of the ESNI keys values are acceptable, the client SHOULD behave as if no ESNIKeys were found.
+If none of the ESNI keys values are acceptable, the client SHOULD behave as if no ESNI records were found.

 Servers SHOULD set the Resource Record TTL small enough so that the